MusicMakerOwO/MicroBase/README.md

 npm install
 ```

-> NOTE:<br />
-> Micro Base has support for both TypeScript and JavaScript.
-If you are only here for the JS you can delete the tsconfig.json, build.js and TS folder.
-TS users shouldn't have to worry about this.

 Next you should go check out the [config.json](config.json), this is where all your configurations will go.
 You can set your token, prefix, and other settings here.
 If you need to abtain your bot token head over to the [Discord Developer Portal](https://discord.com/developers/applications).
 Do the same for the application ID as well while you are at it.
 You are now ready to start your bot!
 ```
 npm run start